 - English Language Arts:

-- Vocabulary: Each week students are presented 12 new vocabulary words and complete different activities each day (sentence completion, matching, synonym/antonym, matching, word meaning, and context clues).
+- Vocabulary: Each week students have 12 new vocabulary words and complete different activities each day (sentence completion, synonym/antonym, matching, word meaning, and context clues).

-- Google Classroom: Students have completed several assignments and quizzes in English Language Arts, Math, Social Studies, and Science.
-Once they complete an assignment I am able to grade it and send it back to them with a personal comment.
-Some of the students reply to my comments and either make corrections to their work.
-Please ask your son/daughter to show you what they have been working on.
+- Google Classroom: Students have joined my Google Classroom and will use it throughout the year to complete assignments and quizzes in English/Language Arts, Math, Religion, Science, and Social Studies.
+Please check with your son/daughter to show you what they have been doing.
 If you have any questions please don’t hesitate to send me an email.

 - Fifteenth Mass of the School Year: On Wednesday, February 14th we will be attending Mass with Father Pat at 9:15 to celebrate Ash Wednesday.
 Your son/daughter needs to wear his/her dress uniform.
 Everyone is invited to attend.